|Home gardening is vital to the security of any nation|

 During the first and second World Wars, victory gardens were popular in countries on both sides of the fighting.
 The ability to produce food close to home was considered a vital component of national security, and was recognized as crucial to the war effort.
 This first half of the twentieth century was clearly different from our own era, in that people from that time period had a deeper awareness of the vital link between food security, the access and national security.
 More people from that era also knew how to grow their own food, and knew how to raise food without chemicals.

-In 2015, gardens are as vital to national security as they were in 1915.
-Here is the short list of reasons families should consider making 2015 the year for the Victory Garden:
+Today, gardens are as vital to national security as they were in 1915.
+Here is the short list of reasons families should consider making this the year for the Victory Garden:

 - Food insecurity is on the rise in the United States and around the world.
 The graph below shows the prevalence of food insecure household in the United States, as calculated by USDA ERS.
 It is worth noting that USDA uses a much more stringent definition of food insecurity than global humanitarian agencies.
 USDA looks primarily at the number of calories consumed, and treats hunger separately from malnutrition.
 Perhaps this is one reason why so many Americans have sufficient calories but lack sufficient nutrition.
 The World Health Organization, the Gates Foundation, and others recognize that hunger and nutrition must be tackled simultaneously.
 (Click here for a recent speech from the Gates Foundation).
 Families with vegetable gardens on their property or in their community are more likely to have access to food when the economy falters.